Travel – A disease called “Wanderlust”

 Mum, did you notice something in New York?
 All the workers, they’re not white, but they are either African American or speak Spanish…

 Unlike Laylay ‘s empathy as a child, I was not empathetic.
 In Arabia, places where I’ve grown up or visited like Saudi and Jordan, they had the same divide.
 To be black meant you were a slave, the word for black is Abed.
 The a is the sound that comes from the back of the throat and looks like a turned 3, 3abed, for slave.
 The word Abed is attached within religious names like Abdallah, or Abdelrahman, meaning slave of god, or slave of the merciful (again god).
-However, the Arabic language did not remove the association of the word slave and black.
+However, the Arabic language, even though influenced by Islamic faith abolition of slavery, did not remove the association of the word slave = abed to being black.

-I’m ashamed because I’ve always felt lucky growing up, lucky that my family, who was an Arabic extraction were considered Westerners on the account that we had an Australian passport.
+I’m ashamed, because I’ve always felt lucky growing up, lucky that my family, who was an Arabic extraction were considered Westerners on the account that we had an Australian passport.
 I also felt lucky, no, relieved, that I looked white, not olive skinned like some of my siblings or cousins, not darker than olive skin and certainly not brown nor black.
-Because at a very young age, I understood that skin colour somehow managed to create a social and socioeconomic divide.
+Because at a very young age, I understood that skin colour somehow managed to create a social and socioeconomic divide, amongst people who did not have my white skin.

 How do children know this?
-Are we breasted this knowledge?
-How is it that we created this social inequity, all to do with skin colour!
+Are we breast fed this knowledge?
+How is it that we created an unspoken of social inequity, all to do with skin colour!

 I didn’t tell Laylay all of that.
 Laylay is a different generation to mine.
 She goes to a school in Sydney’s inner-city, that is so multicultural that you can play “spot the white kid”.
 A school where her best friends are Pacifica and African girls.
 Layalay, unlike me, recognized the inequity without much prompting by her parent.